-- A. Field inspection and testing will be performed. - 1.
+- A. Field inspection and testing will be performed under provisions of Section 260504. - .
 Additional testing as follows shall be performed if aluminum conductors are used: - a.
 Equipment terminated with aluminum conductors shall be tested with a thermal imager and recorded. - b.
 Conductors shall be closely checked for loose or poor connections, and for signs of overheating or corrosion. - c.
 Test procedures shall meet NETA guidelines. - d.
 Test results and report shall be provided to the engineer. - e.
 Contractor shall correct all deficiencies reported in the test report.